 An exclusive use air attack platform and helicopter will be available during fire season for night aviation operations.
 The night air operations will be hosted on the Angeles National Forest.
-The NAO aircraft have a one hour I/A response range, helicopter 90 nautical miles and air attack 240 nautical miles and will support wildfire suppression on Forest Service protected lands, including communities and homes within adjacent to the Angeles, Cleveland, and San Bernardino National Forests, and the Southern half of the Los Padres and Sequoia National Forests (South of HWY 166).
+The NAO aircraft have a one hour I/A response range, helicopter 90 nautical miles and air attack 240 nautical miles and will support wildfire suppression on Forest Service protected lands, including communities and homes within and adjacent to the Angeles, Cleveland, and San Bernardino National Forests, and the Southern half of the Los Padres and Sequoia National Forests (South of HWY 166).

 Prior to committing night air operation resources outside the above approved locations approval must be granted from South Ops Geographic Area Coordination Center (GACC) Duty Chief.
-The approval or denial of the request will be documented in the current ordering system order by the South Ops GACC.
+The approval or denial 36 of the request will be documented in the current ordering system of record by the South Ops GACC.

-- For a copy of the Region 5 Night Air Operations Mobilization and Notification Procedures please refer to the "Region 5 Night Air Operations Mobilization and Notification Procedure. - 40 https://gacc.nifc.gov/oscc/docs/2020%20Night%20Air%20Operations%20Dispatch%20Procedures.docx.p 41 https://gacc.nifc.gov/oscc/docs/2020%20Night%20Air%20Operations%20Dispatch%20Procedures.docx.p - 42 Ordering will follow standard procedures. - 43 Current ordering system order helicopter as: Helicopter, Type 2 Standard - 44 Current ordering system order Air Attack as: Fixed Wing, Air Tactical
+For a copy of the Region 5 Night Air Operations Mobilization and Notification Procedures please refer to the "Region 5 Night Air Operations Mobilization and Notification Procedure."

+https://gacc.nifc.gov/oscc/docs/2020%20Night%20Air%20Operations%20Dispatch%20Procedures.docx.pdf

+Ordering will follow standard procedures.

+Current ordering system of record order Air Attack as: Fixed Wing, Air Tactical, Special needs: Night Ops Current ordering system of record order helicopter as: Helicopter, Type 2 Standard, Special needs: Night Ops

-1 Mobile Retardant Base
+Mobile Retardant Base

-- 2 A mobile retardant base sometimes called portable retardant base, is an easily transportable retardant mixing and - 3 delivery systems that can be established at airports or other incident locations to support fixed or rotary wing - 4 operations. - 5 The reporting location and the contact name and number must be in the resource order. - 6 Federal - 7 Order in current ordering system and place to the appropriate GACC: Aircraft, Service-Mobile Retardant Base
+A mobile retardant base sometimes called portable retardant base, is an easily transportable retardant mixing and delivery system that can be established at airports or other incident locations to support fixed or rotary wing operations.
+The reporting location and the contact name and number must be in the resource order.

+43 44 Order in the current ordering system of record and place to the appropriate GACC: Aircraft, Service-Mobile Retardant Base

-- 10 Order in current ordering system as: Aircraft, Service-Mobile Retardant Base - 11 Unit to contact CAL FIRE current contracted retardant vendor, local CAL FIRE airbase can provide this - 12 information
+Order in the current ordering system of record as: Aircraft, Service-Mobile Retardant Base

+Unit needs to contact CAL FIRE current contracted retardant vendor, local CAL FIRE airbase can provide this information